ram-mashruwala/cpsc330-2025W1/syllabus.md

 ### Final exam

-The final exam is scheduled for the exam period and is likely to be comprehensive, covering the material taught over the course of the semester.
+The final exam is scheduled for the exam period and is likely to be comprehensive, covering the material taught over the course of the semester. **A score of 40% or more in the final exam is required to pass the course.**

 ## Academic concessions